 She asked me if I remembered Casa Carmen.
 Ignoring my husband’s rolling eyes, I launched into my soliloquy about the missing stairs to the missing second floor.
 She paused as she mentally unwrapped four decades of life before smiling and saying, “You know, I’m pretty sure that when I was nine, Casa Carmen was around the corner.
 There’s a Fedex office there now.”
 I thanked her and took off around the corner and up the street, Steve in tow.
 There was the Fedex sign.
 We entered a small courtyard and THERE WAS THE FLIGHT OF STAIRS, exactly as I had remembered.
 I gave my grinning husband a triumphant look that exalted, “I told you so.”

 I explained to the somewhat bemused Fedex workers that I had stayed there 49 years ago, on the second floor.
 With their permission, I climbed up to our old room where I had slept as a somewhat bewildered nine year old.
-As I slowly descended the stairs, I could envision an apprehensive nine year old girl, on the same stairs, setting off for a new kind of school with her only Mexican friend.
-I wished I could tell her that she would be okay—that everything turned out fine.
+As I slowly descended the stairs, I could envision an apprehensive 5th grade girl, on the same stairs, setting off for a new kind of school with her only Mexican friend.
+I wished I could tell her that she would be okay — that everything turned out better than fine.